- The ICC seeks to investigate and prosecute those responsible for grave offenses such as genocide and war crimes.

 Muammar al-Qaddafi.
 The Security Council referred the situation in Libya to the ICC in 2011, based on allegations that the Libyan leader and other individuals were responsible for the killing of unarmed civilians during Arab Spring protests.
 In June of that year the court issued arrest warrants for Qaddafi, as well as for his son and his brother-in-law, but he went into hiding and was killed before he could be apprehended.
 Qaddafi’s son, Saif al-Islam, remains a fugitive.

 Omar al-Bashir.
 The first sitting president to be indicted by the ICC, Bashir is sought on allegations of genocide, crimes against humanity, and war crimes in Sudan’s Darfur region.
 He is accused of planning mass killings and deportations of members of several ethnic groups.
 Bashir avoided arrest by traveling abroad only with assurances from friendly foreign leaders that they would not turn him over.
-In April 2019, the Sudanese military ousted Bashir following months of anti-government protests and placed him under arrest, though it remains unclear whether the transitional government will extradite him.
+In April 2019, the Sudanese military ousted Bashir following months of anti-government protests and placed him under arrest.
+An ICC delegation visited the country in February 2021 to discuss cooperation with the transitional government, but it remains unclear whether Sudanese authorities will extradite Bashir.